Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

 \subsubsection{Focus on the case of pricing}

-In the context of pricing, where the target variable $Y$ is continuous, metrics derived from confusion matrices are no longer applicable.
-Given the nature of the sensitive attribute $S$, several forms of correlation and distribution-based metrics become relevant.
-For the purpose of this discussion, we will define $S$ as a binary variable representing gender.
+In pricing, where the target variable $Y$ is continuous, confusion matrix metrics are irrelevant.
+Various correlation and distribution-based metrics related to the sensitive attribute $S$ become relevant.
+Here, we define $S$ as a binary variable representing gender.

-One commonly used metric in this scenario is Kendall's tau.
-Additionally, the $\mathrm{HGR}$ estimation, which is applicable to all types of variables, is a valuable option.
-Moreover, probabilistic distances and divergences can be computed on conditional distributions $Y \vert S$.
-Here are three definitions of such metrics:
+One commonly used metric is Kendall's tau.
+Additionally, $\mathrm{HGR}$ estimation is valuable and applicable to all variables.

-\begin{definition}[Kullback–Leibler's divergence (KL)] Initially designed to measure differences between a theoretical and observed distribution, KL divergence can be employed to assess disparities between, for example, premiums for men and women.
-Given $\mathbb{P}_{1}$ and $\mathbb{P}_{0}$ as the empirical distributions of $Y$ for $S=1$ and $S=0$ respectively, $\mathrm{KL}$ divergence is expressed as: